Integrated Fruit Production

 In mature European orchards, it is common to find a solid cover crop growing up to the trunk.
 It is important that young trees, up to the fourth leaf, become established with a weed-free zone around the trunk.
 However, European scientists believe that fruit size and quality are not reduced by a solid cover crop if it is mowed regularly to reduce competition for water, nutrients, and light.
 Although mouse damage is a potential problem, mowing the cover just before winter reduces or eliminates this concern.

 In areas where tree fruit production is limited by irrigation needs, such as Australia, growers often apply straw mulch around their trees.
 Applications of 4 to 6 inches of wheat straw are made in the spring in the herbicide strip area.
-The straw reduces weed growth, reduces water needs by 20%, and adds organic material to the soil as it decomposes.
+The straw reduces weed growth, reduces water needs by 20%, and adds organic matter to the soil as it decomposes.
 One application can last several years.
 Rodent control must be actively pursued with this system to prevent tree damage.
-When using any of these mulches, it is important to reduce irrigation levels to prevent root asphyxiation.
+When using any of these mulches, it is important to closely monitor irrigation levels to prevent root asphyxiation from overirrigation.